Build Your Finnish Spa

 Feet Above the Rocks

 Foot bench is above the rocks, getting you into the heat pocket.
 This creates a better, more comfortable sweat.
-As well as a better heating of the entire body.
+As well as a better heating of the entire body, activating more heat shock proteins.
 No more cold feet in the sauna, putting your body out of equilibrium.
-This is only possible in saunas at least 8.5 feet high.
+This is only possible in saunas that are tall enough.
 It is what the Finns call ‘the first law of lóyly’, and most North American saunas are made with ceilings too low to achieve this.

 Fresh Air to Breathe

 Ever sat in a Sauna counting the timer?
 Waiting for a breath of fresh air?
 It is because that sauna had no fresh air.
-Finns do not build sauna this way.
+The Finns do not build sauna this way.
 Most saunas either have poor ventilation or no ventilation (enter the stuffy gym sauna).
-We build our saunas to have a fresh air source coming in, while exhausting old CO2-ridden air out.
+We provide instructions to have a fresh air source coming in, while exhausting old CO2-ridden air out.
 This is crucial.
-Saunas are healthy, and starving your body and brain of oxygen is not.
+Saunas are supposed to be healthy, and starving your body and brain of oxygen is not.
 Never count the clock again or feel like you are suffocating.

 Sauna air volume